Avid CNC is highly popular among businesses that are looking for affordable yet powerful CNC Machines.

 This upgrade includes an additional driver to control an additional independent axis of CNC like an additional Z-axis or rotary positioner.

-If you plan on adding a rotary axis, it's essential to get this.
+If you plan on adding a rotary axis to turn your avid into a true 4-axis CNC router, it's essential to get this.

-The controller box houses a spindle relay, ports for proximity sensors, control board, breakout board, stepper motor driver, and power supply module in a steel NEMA enclosure.
+The controller box houses a spindle relay, ports for proximity sensors, a control board, a breakout board, a stepper motor driver, and a power supply module in a steel NEMA enclosure.

 This NEMA enclosure also protects electronic components from the dust generated while operating the CNC machine.